psylinse/stream-hubspot-contacts/README.md

 Back to the `router.post` function.
 Now that we have our client configured with the proper credentials, and our users registered with that client, we can open a channel for the two to chat.
 Stream's `channel()` method first accepts a [channel type](https://getstream.io/chat/docs/channel_features/?language=js); `'messaging'` is the best type for this app.

 Each channel on your client should have a unique name.
 For simplicity, we use the customer's email address, so that if the user is disconnected from their chat, they can return to it by entering the same credentials into the registration form.
-In your production application you should create secure id's that can't be guessed.
+In your production application, you should create secure id's that can't be guessed.

 The `members` argument specifies which users can join this channel.
 This is not required for the channel, but by specifying the members, we add a layer of security by preventing other users from joining the channel.
 If `members` is not included with the arguments, the channel will be public by default.